Stop Smoking Manchester Hypnotherapy

 As an ex-smoker myself, I understand the smoking habit very well.
 Over the years I’ve helped many smokers in Manchester to quit.
 Read on to find out how I can help you too.

 Sometimes, smoking is a simple bad habit; an unwillingness to go through the detox phase (the 4 – 5 days of cravings associated with stopping smoking), and – perhaps – a fear of life without cigarettes.

-In such cases, people smoke mainly because they’re used to doing so at certain times or in certain places: the first cigarette of the day; ‘fag breaks’; the lunchtime routine; evenings, weekends, and after meals… And of course, when drinking with friends.
+In such cases, people smoke mainly because they are used to doing so at certain times or in certain places: the first cigarette of the day; ‘fag breaks’; the lunchtime routine; evenings, weekends, and after meals … And of course, when drinking with friends.

-Where smoking is simply a bad habit that’s outlived its usefulness, it can be easy to break.
-Remove the various associations, steel yourself for the detox period, and recognise a simple truth: a life without cigarettes as far easier than a life with them.
+Where smoking is simply a bad habit that has outlived its usefulness, it can be easy to break.
+Remove the various associations, steel yourself for the detox period, and recognise a simple truth: a life without cigarettes is far easier than a life with them.

-However, sometimes stopping smoking can be challenging, and this is when we need professional help.
+However, sometimes stopping smoking can be more challenging, and this is when we need professional help.

-Smoking doesn’t just link to places, people, or times of day.
-It also becomes associated with our emotions.
+Smoking doesn’t just associate itself with places, people, or certain times of the day, it can also become associated with our emotions.
 People find themselves dependent on cigarettes because smoking ‘helps’ when feeling stressed, unhappy, bored, or blue.

-Without cigarettes, we feel bereft during difficult times; like having toothache without access to painkillers.
-We want to numb the pain away, and only cigarettes will do.
+Without cigarettes, we feel bereft during difficult times, like having toothache without access to painkillers.
+We want to numb the emotion away, and only cigarettes will do.

 Smoking is both irrational and emotional.
 As a result, we come to believe some strange things.
 For example: